happies2012-cpu/guideitsol.com/README.md

 To use Supabase:
 1. Create a Supabase project at https://app.supabase.com/
 2. Update the environment variables in `.env`
+3. Set up the database schema by running the SQL in `supabase/schema.sql` in your Supabase SQL editor
-3. Run the migration script: `npm run migrate:supabase`
+4. Run the migration script: `npm run migrate:supabase`

+For detailed setup instructions, see `SUPABASE_SETUP_INSTRUCTIONS.md`

 ## Payment Integration